Enhancement Tools¶

 The default layout of G’MIC-Qt is quite simple (this can be changed in the G’MIC-Qt Settings dialog).
 See below the description of each pane:

 On the left, there is the preview.
-With some filters, the whole image is displayed, and with other filters it will be shown a 100% crop detail, depending on the kind of effect that we are going to activate.
+With some filters, the whole image is displayed, and with other filters it will be shown at a 100% crop detail, depending on the kind of effect to be activated.

-On the right would appear the settings of the selected filter, if we had selected one below, to confirm the changes, there are the Apply and the Ok buttons.
+On the right would appear the settings of the selected filter, if we had selected one below.
+To confirm changes, there are the Apply and the Ok buttons.
 The Cancel button stops all current processing and returns to the Image Editor.

-When you render the filter on whole data from Image Editor by pressing Apply or Ok buttons, the processing time can be quite long, with many megapixels images.
-If the computer is not powerful enough, time to process an image can take a while.
+When you render the filter on whole data from the Image Editor by pressing the Apply or Ok buttons, the processing time can be quite long, especially with many megapixel images.
 A Progress Bar on the bottom of the G’MIC-Qt dialog will indicate the computation progress.

 If a filter has many parameter settings, some may not be visible; use the scroll bar to access more settings.
 Also, it’s possible to enlarge the G’MIC-Qt dialog if necessary, or switch to Fullscreen with the button on the bottom.

-Depending on the filter, some parameters can require many iterations on the image and increase processing time.
-Adjust the settings carefully, as the times can increase exponentially before seeing the result.
+Depending on the filter, some parameters can require many iterations on the image which increases processing time.
+Adjust the settings carefully, as the times can increase exponentially before seeing any result.

 The filter preview can be adjusted to compare the results before and after the effect.
 Preview Type settings are available in the parameters pane.

-The Settings button on the bottom left will show the G’MIC-Qt configuration dialog with tree tabs:
+The Settings button on the bottom left will show the G’MIC-Qt configuration dialog with three tabs:

-First one is used to customize the G’MIC-Qt Interface, as the layout of the tool panes, the language to enable, the preview behavior, and the native dialog to use.
+The Interface tab is used to customize the G’MIC-Qt interface, including the layout of the tool panes, the language to enable, the preview behavior, and the native dialog to use.

-Second one to set up the Filter sources, such as where to take filter updates and where to store them on your computer.
+The Filter sources tab set up where to obtain filter updates and where to store them on your computer.

-The last one is to tune Other parameters, such as when to check for online updates, and the debug verbosity on the console (useful for filter developers).
+The cleverly-named Other tab adjusts other parameters, such as when to check for online updates, and the debug verbosity on the console which is useful for filter developers.